 Change Your Online Account Passwords on a Regular Basis

 You’ll also want to change your online account passwords frequently.
 It’s not unusual for cyber criminals to steal and resell passwords to others.
 It may take some time before a stolen password is used for nefarious purposes.
 By changing your passwords regularly, you can stay one step ahead of the bad guys.
 An old password will be useless to them.
 With that in mind, don’t reuse your old favorite passwords, either.

 Use a Password Generator to Create Strong Online Account Passwords

 Coming up with memorable, but hard to crack passwords isn’t easy.
 That’s one of the reasons why most people stick with their old standbys.
 It’s even harder when each online account has its own security parameters which may require a mix of alphanumeric characters or have a minimum number of characters.
 Fortunately, technology is available to solve this problem.

 Password generators are ideal for creating strong passwords.
 They generate random passwords based on specific criteria such as character count, mix of characters and symbols, limits on repeating characters, and more.

 Here’s an example of a password generated by a password generator: h4Kw#XgtX7ANts.
 It’s rated as “strong” with its 14 random alphanumeric characters and a symbol.
 You can create even longer, stronger passwords with just a few minor adjustments to the password generator.

 If you’re wondering how you’re going to possibly remember that password, along with all of the other unique online account passwords generated, rest easy.
-SpeedyPassword securely stores and remembers your passwords for you, allowing you to use them as needed by simply entering one Master Password.
+A password manager can securely stores and remembers your passwords for you, allowing you to use them as needed by simply entering one master password.

 With hacking running rampant and large scale security breaches common, changing online account passwords regularly is a must.
 Use a password manager to outwit the bad guys and keep all of your online accounts locked up.